hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/notes_of_lectures_and_classes/1287_the_religion_of_india.md

 Real love is love for love's sake.
 I do not ask health or money or life or salvation.
 Send me to a thousand hells, but let me love Thee for love's sake.
-Mirâ Bâi, the great queen, taught the doctrine of love for love's sake.
+Mirā Bāi, the great queen, taught the doctrine of love for love's sake.

 Our present consciousness is only a little bit of an infinite sea of